davanstrien/fastai4GLAMS/README.md

 # fastai4GLAMS study group
 A study group for v4 of the fastai [Pracitcal Deep Learning for Coders course](https://course.fast.ai/) with a focus on applications in [GLAM (galleries, libraries, archives, and museums)](https://en.wikipedia.org/wiki/GLAM_%28industry_sector%29)

+Nicole Coleman is running a [Elements of AI 4 GLAMs tudy group](https://github.com/cncoleman/elementsofai4glam) which you might also want to check out as an alternative.
+> "Elements of AI is a free online course developed at the University of Helsinki that addresses the theory behind AI.
+The course is intended for people who want to learn what AI is, what can and cannot be done with AI.
+The study group provides a context for the material."

 ## tl;dr
 a study group:
 - following v4 of the [fastai](https://www.fast.ai/) [Practical Deep Learning for Coders](https://course.fast.ai/) course with a focus on applications in GLAM settings
 - focused on helping each other out
 - tackling domain specific issues
 - has a practical focus

 ## Practical Deep Learning for Coders, v4
 This course will follow v4 of the [fastai](https://www.fast.ai/) [Practical Deep Learning for Coders](https://course.fast.ai/) which should be released sometine in July 🤞